Snub TV

-Snub TV (also known as simply Snub) was an alternative culture television program that aired from 1987 to 1989 as a segment on the Night Flight overnight programming on the USA Network, and subsequently for three seasons on the BBC.
+Snub TV (also known as simply Snub) was an alternative culture television programme that aired from 1987 to 1989 as a segment on the Night Flight overnight programming on the USA Network, and subsequently for three seasons on the BBC.

 Production

 The original US program was developed by executive producer Fran Duffy and aired as part of Nightflight on a fortnightly basis.
 The first two seasons were produced in the UK by Pete Fowler and Brenda Kelly.
 A third season was produced in the US by Duffy with help from Giorgio Gomelsky.

 In 1989-1991 a UK version, produced by Fowler and Kelly, aired for three seasons on the BBC, and was syndicated to the pan-European TV channel Super Channel and in other countries in Europe, such as Russia, Portugal, Denmark and Greece.

 Content

 Snub's early focus on emphasis on the indie and underground music scene in the UK was very much informed by Kelly's position as editor of The Catalogue, house magazine of The Cartel record distribution group, plus Fowler's work producing videos for bands.
 As the BBC show developed the program covered the rise of Madchester documenting such as The Stone Roses.
 The British series also featured other acts such as comedians.